batteries-included/batteries-included/README.md

 `static` contains the code that builds and deploys [Batteries Included](https://www.batteriesincl.com)

-Public posts are in `static/content/posts`
+Public posts are in `static/src/content/posts`

-There are other non-public pages in `static/content/internal`
+There are other non-public pages in `static/src/content/company_docs` and `static/src/content/technical_design`

 ## Platform Umbrella